The most written about story in the Hebrew Bible is the story of how God called on Abraham to offer up his son as a sacrifice.

-It is one thing to say something does not make sense and quite another to dismiss the story as pure nonsense.
-When God called on Abraham to slay his son, Abraham could not make sense of what was happening.
+When God called on Abraham to slay his son, Abraham couldn't make sense of what was happening.

 God promised Abraham that through his son Isaac the whole world would be blessed.
-But when God called on Abraham to slay his son, Isaac did not have any children.
-How could Isaac’s descendants bless the entire world if Isaac did not have any descendants because of an untimely death?
+But when God called on Abraham to slay his son, Isaac didn't have any children.
+How then could Isaac's descendants bless the entire world if he died before having any children?

-When Abraham obeyed God’s command he knew he risked losing God’s promise but he went ahead and did what God called on him to do.
-What Abraham did was to trust that God knew what He was doing when Abraham did not have any idea what God was doing.
+When Abraham obeyed the command to slay Isaac, he knew he risked losing God's promise but obeyed God with what He called on him to do.
+He trusted that God knew what He was doing when he didn't have any idea what that was.